Sarah Churchill, Duchess of Marlborough: Marriage

-Reign of James II (1685–1688)
+Reign of James II

 The early reign of James II was relatively successful; it was not expected that a Catholic king could assert control in a fiercely Protestant, anti-Catholic country.
 In addition, his daughter and heir was a Protestant.
 However, when James attempted to reform the national religion, popular discontent against him and his government became widespread.
 The level of alarm increased when Queen Mary gave birth to a Roman Catholic son and heir, Prince James Francis Edward, on 10 June 1688.
-A group of politicians known as the Immortal Seven invited Prince William of Orange, husband of James's Protestant daughter Mary, to invade England and remove James from power, a plan that became public knowledge very quickly.
+A group of politicians known as the Immortal Seven invited Prince William III of Orange, husband of James's Protestant daughter Mary, to invade England and remove James from power, a plan that became public knowledge very quickly.
 James still retained some influence, and he ordered that both Lady Churchill and Princess Anne be placed under house arrest at Anne's residence (the Cockpit) in the Palace of Whitehall.
 Both their husbands, though previously loyal to James, had switched their allegiances to William of Orange.
-In her memoirs, Lady Churchill described how the two easily escaped captivity and fled to Nottingham:
+In her memoirs, Sarah Churchill described how the two easily escaped captivity and fled to Nottingham:

-Although Churchill implied that she had encouraged the escape for the safety of Princess Anne, it is more likely that she was protecting herself and her husband.
-If James had succeeded in defeating Prince William of Orange in battle, he might have imprisoned and even executed Lord and Lady Churchill for treason, whereas it was unlikely he would have condemned his daughter to a similar fate.
+Although Churchill implied that she had encouraged the escape for Anne's safety, it is more likely that she was protecting herself and her husband.
+If James had succeeded in defeating William of Orange in battle, he might have imprisoned and even executed the Churchills for treason, whereas it was unlikely he would have condemned his daughter to a similar fate.
 But James fled to France in December 1688 rather than confront the invading army, allowing William to take over his throne.